 Stroud Preserve Yellow Trail is a 3.4 mile moderately trafficked loop trail located near West Chester, Pennsylvania that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until November.
+The trail offers a number of activity options and is best used from January until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash